ufosc/club-documents/Administrative/club-announcements.md

 	- Share in the UF OSC and UF ACM group
 	- Be sure to include a message
 - Day of all meetings
-	- Share in the UF OSC and if GBM/Code Jam, the UF ACM group
+	- By 10am share in the UF OSC and if GBM/Code Jam, the UF ACM group
 	- Be sure to include a message
 	- For Casual Coding, give information about that meeting
       - Project goals, if we're doing something with MOSSN, etc